localch/querybuilder/README.markdown

 * description: Description of the field.
 Can contain HTML.
 Additionally possible values can be embedded within pipes.
 That will make them clickable so it directly puts the value into the text field.
+* type: Set type "textarea" to get a textarea field.

         fields: {
             appid: {